alexallah/ethereum-healthmon/README.md

 ### Execution

 * It is possible to connect to a regular RPC or Engine RPC.
 Some clients have them on the same port.
-* `--execution.jwt` is required when connecting to an Engine RPC endpoint.
+* `--execution.engine-jwt` is required when connecting to an Engine RPC endpoint.
 Make sure it is the same one you have configured for your execution node.

 ### Beacon